Welcome to today's edition of the Rush 24-7 podcast.

 No one has enrolled.

-No one this is one the state website.
+This is one of the state website.

-By the way, there's always what I love about Obamacare is there when it comes to excuses, you've got a range of options.
+By the way, there's always what I love about Obamacare is there, when it comes to excuses, you've got a range of options.

-New York, New York, a hell of a town, the Bronx is up and the website is down.
+New York, New York, a hell of a town.

 That's the New York website.